posit-dev/air/docs/formatter.md

 }
 ```

-To again request the folded form, remove the line break after the `(`:
+To again request the flattened form, remove the line break after the `(`:

 ```r
 # Input